We've been featured in:

 How Long Do I Have To Make A Pothole Injury Claim?

 When making a pothole claim, it’s important to take action within the time limit set out in the Limitation Act 1980.
-Typically, you should bring forward a personal injury claim within three years of the date of your accident.
-However, there are exceptions to the time limit.
+Typically, you should bring forward a personal injury claim within 3 years of the date of your accident.
+However, there are exceptions where the time limit is suspended.

-A litigation friend may also begin a claim on behalf of someone who lacks the mental capacity to make their own claim.
-In these circumstances, the time limit is suspended unless the claimant ever regains the required mental capacity to start a claim.
+A litigation friend may also begin a claim on behalf of someone who lacks the mental capacity to pursue compensation on their own.
+In these circumstances, the time limit is suspended unless the claimant regains the required mental capacity to start a claim.
+If there is a recovery, then the standard 3-year period applies from the date capacity returns.

 If you have any additional questions about the limitation period for beginning pothole compensation claims, our advisors are available 24/7 and can speak to you free of charge.